GEOGRAPHY

 We want our children to gain confidence and enjoy practical experiences through local fieldwork studies and an appreciation of the geographical features in the local area and beyond.
 A variety of teaching methods are used, including practical activities and reconstructions, visits, discussions and debates.

-Key concepts will be revisited as pupils move through the school and will both deepen and build their understanding progressively.
-In geography, we are developing vocabulary around concepts that include maps, location, size, scale, view, landscape, country, city, place, environment, physical, human and climate.
+Lessons are coherently planned, sequenced and implemented, so that new knowledge and skills build on what has already been taught.
+Key concepts will be revisisted as pupils move through the school and will both deepen and build their understanding progressively.
+In Geography, we are developing vocabulary around concepts that include maps, location, size, scale, view, landscape, country, city, place, environment, physical, human and climate.